Practice Policies & Notices

 New Patients: $150.00

-• The original provider has availability within 7 days.
+The client must schedule with the original provider if that provider has availability within seven (7) calendar days.

-If the original provider is unavailable, patients may choose another provider only if an appointment is available within 7 days.
+If the original provider is unavailable, the client may schedule with another available provider within seven (7) calendar days.

-If no appointments are available within 7 days, the one-time waiver may be granted only with administrative review and approval.
+If no provider appointments are available within seven (7) calendar days, the waiver may be considered only with administrative review and approval.

 Telehealth Location Requirement